NewSpring/Hubot/README.md

-# Apollos
+# Hubot

-This is a version of GitHub's Campfire bot, hubot.
+This is a version of GitHub's bot, hubot.
 He's pretty cool.
-We've named him Apollos.
+We run him on Hipchat.

 This version is designed to be deployed on [Heroku][heroku].